preignition/program-user-guide/training-course/session-3-translating-a-form-into-different-languages.md

 On completing this session, you should feel confident to do the following.

-* [x] Activative additional languages for your organisation, either directly or with the support of an Account Holder
+* [x] Activate additional languages for your organisation, either directly or with the support of an Account Holder
 * [x] Translate your Form into any additional  languages that have been activated
 * [x] Testing the translated versions of your Form
-* [x] Translating questions that have been added or ammended
+* [x] Translating questions that have been added or amended
 * [x] Know how surveys which are available in multiple languages are presented to survey respondents

 ## Activating Additional Languages